run-x/opta-docs/content/en/docs/Reference/Modules.md

 ## Variables
 You'll note that there can be many, varying, fields per module instance such as "type", "env_vars", "api_key" etc...
-These are called _variables_ and this is how specific data passed into the modules
+These are called _variables_ and this is how specific data is passed into the modules.

 ### Types
 All modules have their own list of supported variables, but the one common to all is _type_.
 The type variable is simply